-Conner, McLeod , & McCarron, 1997 Key Points System South Carolina Differences in survival at 1 ppt Species Cypress could be related to age, size or Approach Lab experiment seasonality of stress Summary: Seeds collected and raised for 4 months.
+Conner, McLeod , & McCarron, 1997 Key Points System South Carolina Differences in survival at 1 ppt Species Cypress could be related to age, size or Approach Lab experiment seasonality of stress and 10 ppt saltwa Watered plants we watered seedlings survived.
+F10 cau seedlings within t seedling age, size Summary: Seeds collected and raised for 4 months.
 Plants were flooded with 0, 2, and 10 ppt saltwater (F0, F2, and F10) and water level ~ 5 cm above soil surface.
 Watered plants were watered to saturation daily (W0, W2, W10).
 Almost all watered seedlings survived 12 weeks of treatment.
 All F0, F2, and FS seedlings survived.
 F10 caused mortality of all bald cypress, water tupelo, and green ash seedlings within two weeks.
-The difference in survival could be a response of seedling age, size (Allen et al., 1994), or response to the time of flooding (onset of dormancy prior to flooding) Hackney, Avery, Alphin, 2007 Leonard, Posey, & Key Points System North Carolina Species Multiple Cypress survived but with lower growth at soil salinity of 5 ppt Approach Field data growth at son summey or 5 ppt low level of salt, < 10% seawater led to major community change in tidal freshwater swamps if salt effect was chronic.
+The difference in survival could be a response of seedling age, size (Allen et al., 1994), or response to the time of flooding (onset of dormancy prior to flooding).
+Hackney, Avery, Alphin, 2007 Leonard, Posey, & Key Points System North Carolina Species Multiple Cypress survived but with lower growth at soil salinity of 5 ppt Approach Field data growen at son summey or s ppt freshwater swamp from woody tree s begin at ~ 2 ppt. growth, even afte low level of salt, < 10% seawater led to major community change in tidal freshwater swamps if salt effect was chronic.
 Resulted in a shift in vegetation from woody tree species to herbaceous species.
 Process of community change begin at ~ 2 ppt.
 In the upper CFR estuary, bald cypress survived, with lower growth, even after soil salinity increased above 5 ppt.
 Hoeppner, 2008 Key Points System Maurepas Salinity stress associated with Species Multiple drought.
 Tree mortality associated Approach Field data with soil salinity (mean annual) Summary: Spring 2000, 40 study plots (25 m x 25 m) along southern part of Lake Maurepas.
 Salinity data from two 0.75 m deep PVC wells -averaged for annual mean soil salinity at each plot.
 Soil salinity was highest at the Lake plots (2.16 ppt), and lowest at the Hope Canal plots (0.81 ppt).
 Salinity decreased from 2000 (drought) to 2003, slight increase in 2004.
 Interior areas had lower salinity levels than the Lake plots. - greatest during drought years.
 The two most saline plots had cumulative mortalities of 75% and 61%.
 Saltwater intrusion into soils, especially during 2000 drought, impacted A. rubrum , N. aquatica , and F. pennsylvanica .
 N. aquatica , F. pennsylvanica , and A. rubrum may be stressed/reduced growth at 2 to 3 ppt.
 Due to the negative correlation of salinity and flooding, the negative effect of salinity on aboveground biomass production could not be shown due to relationship of salinity and flooding (which also varied over time).